 Chosing the Decking

 There is a massive choice of decking available nowdays.
 Timber Decking is generally the most price competitive, and this is available is multiple widths, thicknesses and lengths.
 Composite Decking Boards are increasingly popular as they come in a variety of on trend colours including silver grey and charcoal and they are extremely long lasting and very low maintenance.
-As you'd expect Armstrong Supplies only supply quality composite decking from leading brands such as Trex.
+As you'd expect Armstrong Cheshire only supply quality composite decking from leading brands such as Trex.